 Lady Dorrian served as Advocate Depute between 1988 and 1991, and as Standing Junior to the Department of Energy between 1991 and 1994.
 Lady Dorrian was appointed Queen's Counsel in 1994.
 Between 1997 and 2001 she was a member of the Criminal Injuries Compensation Board.

 Lady Dorrian was appointed in July 2011 for four years.
+Lady Dorrian appointment to the Board was extended to June 2019.

 Sheriff Principal Derek Pyle